 - Recalculation(s) of baseline and/or previous VCMI Claim reporting year data discovered during assurance performed over the most recent reporting year.
 In this case, the recalculation(s) should be made, and assurance provided over the restated data during the most recent reporting year assurance process. - Recalculation(s) discovered for the baseline and/or previous VCMI Claim reporting year data subsequent to issuance of assurance for the most recent reporting year.
-If recalculation(s) are uncovered postissuance of the assurance report, the recalculations should be made and assured as part of the following year's assurance process.
+If recalculation(s) are uncovered post issuance of the assurance report, the recalculations should be made and assured as part of the following year's assurance process.

-Companies that have responded to the CDP Full Corporate Questionnaire will have already disclosed this metric within questions 7.5 and 7.7 "What were your organization's gross global Scope 2 emissions in metric tonnes CO2e?".
+Companies that have responded to the CDP Full Corporate Questionnaire will have already disclosed this metric within questions 7.5 and 7.7 "What were your organization's gross global Scope 2 emissions in metric tons CO_2e ?".
 Submission of CDP Full Corporate Questionnaire responses would be sufficient as evidence of public disclosure, assuming public disclosure of CDP submission was selected.

 Companies following the SBTi Criteria and Recommendations for Near-term Targets and SBTi Corporate Net Zero Standard will be required to disclose this metric.
 Additionally, this metric can be found within section 29 (a) of the most up to date IFRS S2 standards.
-Lastly, this metric can be found within the most up to date GRI framework 305-2: Energy indirect (scope 2) emissions and within the most up to date TCFD framework within Metrics and Targets recommended disclosure (b).
-Metric 1.3: Gross scope 3 GHG emissions in metric tonnes of $CO_2$ equivalent by category for the base year and most recent reporting year
+Lastly, this metric can be found within the most up to date GRI framework 305-2: Energy indirect (scope 2) emissions.

+Metric 1.3: Gross scope 3 GHG emissions in metric tons of CO2 equivalent by category for the base year and most recent reporting year

-Companies must publicly disclose gross scope 3 GHG emissions values for the base year and most recent reporting year annually.
+Companies shall publicly disclose gross scope 3 GHG emissions values for the base year and most recent reporting year annually.
 Limited assurance over this metric may be required in the future to align with evolving regulatory disclosure frameworks.

-To compile a greenhouse gas emissions inventory for scope 3 emissions, companies are required to adhere to the most up to date GHG Protocol Corporate Value Chain (Scope 3) Standard.
+To compile a greenhouse gas emissions inventory for scope 3 emissions, companies are required to adhere to the most up to date GHG Protocol Corporate Value Chain (Scope 3) Standard or nationally adapted GHG accounting framework.